amidos2006/DeepTingle/README.md

 	<img height="300px" src="DT_logo.png"/>
 </p>

 A Deep NN used to generate stories which will tingle your butt.
-To test the system visit http://www.deeptingle.net.
+[Test the system here](http://akhalifa.com/deeptingle/?fbclid=IwAR3iMR2MvcsDulLlDvHm6DSciO2oOZCZtddYnNf1PeVwEhX8Q871I7lBvFM).

 This repo contains all the code required to train DeepTingle or a similar system.
 This repo consists of the following: